-1. No person having an infectious or contagious disease shall be admitted to any public, parochial, or private school, or in any other public place.
-A child who has any of the following diseases shall be excluded from school, other public places, and contact with other children until a written release is obtained from:
+- 1. No person having an infectious or contagious disease shall be admitted to any public, parochial, or private school, or in any other public place.
+A child who has any of the following diseases shall be excluded from school, other public places, and contact with other children until a written release is obtained from: - A. Wichita-Sedgwick County Health Department

-- A. Wichita-Sedgwick County Health Department - (1) Whooping Cough (2) Diphtheria - (3) Meningitis - (4) Typhoid Fever (5) Smallpox - (6) Tuberculosis - (7) Any unusual disease - B. Either the Wichita-Sedgwick County Health Department or from a private physician: - (1) Streptococcal infections, including strep throat: Excluded until 24 hours after appropriate antibiotic therapy has begun or for duration of symptoms, if antibiotics are not administered.
+(1) Whooping Cough (2) Diphtheria (3) Meningitis (4) Typhoid Fever (5) Smallpox (6) Tuberculosis (7) Any unusual disease

+- B. Either the Wichita-Sedgwick County Health Department or from a private physician: - Streptococcal infections, including strep throat: Excluded until 24 hours after appropriate antibiotic therapy has begun or for duration of symptoms, if antibiotics are not administered.
 Antibiotics must be continued for a complete course of therapy.
+Inadequate therapy may cause permanent damage.

+(2) Ringworm : Students may attend school if receiving treatment but should not participate in athletic activities involving skin-to-skin contact until skin lesions are completely healed.

-Inadequate therapy may cause permanent damage. - (2) Ringworm of the skin and scalp: Excluded until child has been under active treatment by a physician for the period of time deemed necessary. - 2.
-For the following diseases, no health department release is necessary; however, the child shall be excluded from school, all other public places, and contact with other children according to the following regulations: - A. Measles: Excluded until 4 days after rash appears.
-Unvaccinated students who were exposed must receive the MMR vaccine within 72 hours of exposure or the student will be excluded from school for 21 days from the date of exposure. - B. Chickenpox: Excluded until every little spot is crusted/scabbed over.
+2. For the following diseases, no health department release is necessary; however, the child shall be excluded from school, all other public places, and contact with other children according to the following regulations:

+A. Measles: Excluded until 4 days after rash appears.
+Unvaccinated students who were exposed must receive the MMR vaccine within 72 hours of exposure or the student will be excluded from school for 21 days from the date of exposure.

+- B. Chickenpox: Excluded until every little spot is crusted/scabbed over.
 Unvaccinated students that were exposed must receive the varicella vaccine within 72 hours of exposure or the student will be excluded from school for 21 days from the date of exposure. - C. Mumps: Excluded for nine (9) days from onset of symptoms and five days following the onset of swelling.
-Unvaccinated students that were exposed will be excluded from school from day 12 to day 25 after exposure. - D. Rubella: (German Measles): Excluded until seven (7) days after appearance of rash.
-Unvaccinated students who were exposed will be excluded from school for 21 days from the date of exposure. - E. Pinkeye: Excluded until there is no discharge from the eye. - F. Scabies: Excluded until adequately treated with scabicide. - G. Pediculosis (Head Lice): A student with lice may finish the school day once identified.
+Unvaccinated students that were exposed will be excluded from school from day 12 to day 25 after exposure.

+D. Rubella: (German Measles): Excluded until seven (7) days after appearance of rash.
+Unvaccinated students who were exposed will be excluded from school for 21 days from the date of exposure.

+- E. Pinkeye: Infected children are not required to be excluded from school.
+Infected children should be allowed to remain in school once any prescribed therapy is implemented, unless their behavior is such that close contact with other students cannot be avoided. - F. Scabies: Students shall be excluded from attending school until 24 hrs. following initiation of appropriate antiparasitic therapy. - G. Pediculosis (Head Lice): A student with lice may finish the school day once identified.
 To be readmitted when free of lice. - H. Impetigo: Excluded until 24 hours after beginning antibiotic treatment. - 3.
 A child may be excluded for an additional period of time if the principal or other school personnel designated by such feel it is necessary for the child's protection or for the protection of the other children. - 4.

 Certification by a licensed physician that a child does not have a communicable disease after having been suspected by non-physician personnel of having such disease requires re-admittance.